8 Day Road Trip

 The best local prices minus any middle man or commissions.

-Drive from Shimla to Rampur / Kalpa
+Drive from Shimla - Rampur - Sangla

 Drive from Tabo - Pin Valley - Mudh - Kaza